Where is the oil-price headed?

 What sounds like it might happen multiple times per year is actually playing out over years and here it gets difficult as whatever you do today will not produce results quickly.
 Most planning tools are not made for this as they are mostly designed for managers living on the heartbeat of quarterly reports.

-Does this also mean that the extremes of the oil prices we have experienced those last years are a thing of the past?
+Does this also mean that the extremes of the oil prices we have experienced in the last few years are a thing of the past?

 Not exactly.